sev1

 The best alert is the one that matters.
 The rest are distractions—expensive ones.

 SLOs are contracts between system reliability and user expectations.
-Good alerts are rooted in these contracts.
+Good alerts are rooted in those contracts.

 Alert Fatigue, False Positives, and Pager Hell 📟🔥